520Dr/MyObjject/readme.txt

-shis is my first git experiment
+This is my first git experiment(github)